ssenmosip/mosip-temp-documentation/Interfaces.md

-This page put together all the **interfaces** a running instance MOSIP Platform needs to effectively be a foundational ID system.
+This page puts together all the **interfaces** a running instance MOSIP Platform needs to effectively be a foundational ID system.

 ## Biometrics related interfaces